signaloninternet/signaloninternet/README.md

 ## 💼 Where I've worked

-### OceanWaveWeb LLC — Software Engineer
+### OceanWaveWeb LLC | Software Engineer
-**Mar 2025 – Nov 2025 · Remote, US**
+**Mar 2025 to Nov 2025 · Remote, US**

 This was the most intense stretch of building I've done.
 I was the only engineer.
 No senior to ask questions, no one to review architecture decisions, no team to split the work.
 Just me and two very large, very real platforms that needed to be designed and shipped.

-**The first was OceanWave Brain** — a full agency operating system.
+**The first was OceanWave Brain**, a full agency operating system.
 The idea was to replace all the scattered tools an agency uses (project management, client communication, billing, time tracking, sales pipeline) with one unified platform that has proper role separation.
 I built it with React, Vite, and Supabase on the backend.

-The four roles — admin, super_admin, employee, and client — each have completely isolated access.
+The four roles (admin, super_admin, employee, and client) each have completely isolated access.
 This isn't handled in the frontend with if-statements.
 The RLS policies in Postgres enforce it at the database level, so even if someone bypassed the UI, they'd hit a wall.
 The agency side has a full CRM, workspace and task management, time tracking, team roster, and a sales pipeline.
 I also plugged in Gemini API to give AI-powered summaries and insights on tasks and finances, and Stream for real-time video huddles inside the platform.

 The billing side was the most complex part.
-I implemented Stripe Connect from scratch — seller onboarding, public checkout pages by order ID, webhook-based payment sync, and automated fee transfer logic between connected accounts.
-Then on top of that I built a completely separate platform payments API for third-party business apps to integrate with — their own onboarding, API key management, subscription billing, and webhook processing.
+I implemented Stripe Connect from scratch: seller onboarding, public checkout pages by order ID, webhook-based payment sync, and automated fee transfer logic between connected accounts.
+Then on top of that I built a completely separate platform payments API for third-party business apps to integrate with.
+Their own onboarding, API key management, subscription billing, and webhook processing.
 Two independent payment systems, one codebase.

 The last piece was a public Edge API layer.
-External websites (what we called "skins") could fetch a client's live profile content — products, services, gallery, blogs — purely by username.
+External websites (what we called "skins") could fetch a client's live profile content (products, services, gallery, blogs) purely by username.
 Essentially a headless CMS that external devs could build on top of.

 ```
 Agency Dashboard  ──┐